alakin4/dev-env-setup/README.md

 ```shell
 brew install --cask alt-tab
 ```
-After installation, you can use: `Tab + ← / →` to preview open windows in a grid-like display Customize shortcut keys and layout in AltTab’s settings via the menu bar icon.
+After installation, you can:
+   - use `Tab + ← / →` to preview open windows in a grid-like display.
+   - Customize shortcut keys and layout in AltTab’s settings via the menu bar icon.

 ## Hidden Bar
 [Hidden Bar](https://formulae.brew.sh/cask/hiddenbar) helps declutter your Mac’s menu bar by hiding icons you don’t need to see all the time.